 Pantex Lake is the largest playa controlled by the DOE and is approximately 136 hectares (337 acres) in size.
-The playa is located off the main Plant site, approximately 2.5 miles to the northeast.
-It receives only storm water runoff from surrounding pastures and cultivated fields.
-Although Plant discharges to Pantex Lake were discontinued in 1970, routine monitoring at the playa continued through 2003 because of those wastewater discharges.
-There are no monitored storm water outfalls in the Pantex Lake basin.
+The playa is located away from the main Plant site, approximately 2.5 miles to the northeast.
+Playa monitoring at Pantex Lake was discontinued in 2003, as it does not receive any runoff or discharges from the Pantex plant site.

-9.3 Historical Comparisons

-Sampling results from storm water outfalls during 2016 showed no significant changes from the results of prior years.
+9.3 Historical Comparisons Sampling results from storm water outfalls during 2017 showed no significant changes from the results of prior years.
 All monitoring results for metals are within the IWQP established by the State of Texas.
 TPH results are consistent with samples taken in the past.
-Sampling continues to indicate that storm water discharges at Pantex are of good quality and that current operations at the Plant are not degrading storm water quality.
+Sampling continues to indicate that storm water discharges at Pantex are of relatively good quality and that current operations at the Plant are not degrading storm water quality.

-Results obtained during 2016 were very similar with past monitoring results.
-The playa data continues to support the position that operations at the Pantex Plant are not negatively impacting the water quality of the playas.
+Playa Lake sample results obtained during 2017 were very similar with past monitoring results.
+The playa data continues to support the premise that operations at the Pantex Plant are not negatively impacting the water quality of the playas.

 Monitoring storm water runoff at the Pantex Plant is performed as required by the TCEQ's general permits.
 The playa lakes at Pantex are monitored as a best management practice.
-Data are often limited due to the semi-arid climate, however, rainfall was slightly above average in 2016 in the Texas Panhandle.
-Based on the data collected in 2016, surface water monitoring at the Pantex Plant continues to support the premise that continuing Plant operations are having no detrimental impact to the quality of the surface waters at the Plant.
+Data are often limited due to the semi-arid climate, however, rainfall was slightly above average in 2017 in the Texas Panhandle.
+Based on the data collected in 2017, surface water monitoring at the Pantex Plant continues to support the premise that continuing Plant operations are having no detrimental impact to the quality of the surface waters at the Plant.